National Apprenticeship Week

-As part of National Apprenticeship Week, Invotra and Digital Leaders hosted a salon in Newcastle to discuss the growing importance of the role of apprenticeships in the development and retraining of skilled people into the North East digital workforce.
+As part of National Apprenticeship Week, Invotra, in conjunction with Digital Leaders, hosted a salon in Newcastle which discussed the growing importance of apprenticeships in the development and retraining of skilled people in the North East digital workforce.

-Our lead discussants, including Alison Galvin, HR Director at Invotra, discussed how apprenticeships are making a real difference to the lives of apprentices by investing in their future and, in return, how apprentices are helping employers to develop a skilled, qualified workforce to build a stronger economy.
+The salon was lead by a host of discussants, including Alison Galvin, HR Director at Invotra.
+They discussed how apprenticeships are making a real difference to the lives of apprentices by investing in their future and in return, how apprentices are helping employers to develop a skilled, qualified workforce to build a stronger economy.

 Our experience as apprentice employers, as current apprentices and as ex-apprentices has allowed us to offer advice and guidance to other companies and individuals considering taking part in the apprenticeship scheme themselves.
 We have put together a few 'bite-size' videos to answer some key questions you may have about apprentices.

 If you'd like to know even more, our YouTube channel contains longer apprenticeship videos, or our apprenticeship case studies offers an insight into life as an Invotra apprentice and the opportunities this brings.

 Apprenticeships are at the very heart of Invotra.
 Most who are in an apprenticeships scheme know university isn’t for them; the thought of racking up a lifetime debt from a course that they may not even pass doesn’t sit well.
 Some are never the academic type and despite the promise of freshers week and other social events, university life is not for them.

 Hear from Ross Blythe, Apprentice Account Manager on his experience as an Invotra apprentice.